sheldonhull/sheldonhull.hugo/content/blog/create-an-s3-lifecycle-policy-with-powershell.md

 Here's an example of how to do this from the AWS PowerShell docs.

 I modified this example to support providing multiple key prefixes.
 What wasn't quite clear when I did this the need to create the entire lifecycle policy collection as a single object and pass this to the command.

 If you try to run a loop and create one lifecycle policy for each `Write-S3LifecycleConfiguration` command, it only kept what last ran.
 Instead, ensure you create the entire object as shown in the example, and then you'll be able to have multiple lifecycle policies get attached to your bucket.

 Good luck!

-{{< gist "ad168faccb06cd0387bcebfdf99da3d6" >}}
+{{< gist sheldonhull  sheldonhull "ad168faccb06cd0387bcebfdf99da3d6" >}}